Samsung/tizen-docs/docs/application/tizen-studio/faq/faq.md

             <label for="stage-1-control">How to run Tizen Studio on Ubuntu 18.04?</label>
                <div class="item-content-container">
                   <div class="item-content">
-                     <p>Tizen Studio supports Ubuntu 18.04.
+                     <p>Tizen Studio is supported on Ubuntu 18.04.
 However, Ubuntu 18.04 distribution does not include the runtime library <b>libpng12-0</b>.
-                     <p>To experience optimal installation experience, install the runtime library and run the following command:
+                     <p>For optimal installation experience, it is recommend to install the runtime library and run the following command:
                         <pre>
                            $ wget http://mirrors.kernel.org/ubuntu/pool/main/libp/libpng/libpng12-0_1.2.54-1ubuntu1_amd64.deb
                            $ sudo dpkg -i libpng12-0_1.2.54-1ubuntu1_amd64.deb
                         </pre>
                      </p>
-                     Generally, installing packages from older distributions may break apt installation system, but since these dependencies are also present in Ubuntu-18.04, so the apt installation system works flawlessly. </p>
+                     Generally, installing packages from older distributions may break the `apt` installation system, but since these dependencies are also present in Ubuntu 18.04, the `apt` installation system works flawlessly.</p>
                   </div>
                </div>
       </li>
       <li class="accordion-item stage-2">
          <input type="radio" name="accordion-control" id="stage-2-control">
-            <label for="stage-2-control">How to manage certificates in different Ubuntu versions?</label>
+            <label for="stage-2-control">How to manage certificates on different versions of Ubuntu?</label>
                <div class="item-content-container">
                   <div class="item-content">
                      <p>
-                      On Ubuntu, Tizen Certificate Manager in Tizen Studio stores the passwords of the certificates in the <b>gnome-keyring</b> application.
+                      On Ubuntu, Tizen Certificate Manager stores the passwords of the certificates in the <b>gnome-keyring</b> application.
 Therefore, you must enable the <b>gnome-keyring</b> application to ensure that Tizen Studio functions smoothly. </p>
                      <p>The remote login in a Linux desktop system does not have the <b>DBUS_SESSION_BUS_ADDRESS</b> variable set in the session. </p>
                      <p>To store and lookup passwords in the <b>host login keyring</b>, you must set the <b>DBUS_SESSION_BUS_ADDRESS</b> variable.</p>
                      <p>For more information, see <a href="https://developer.tizen.org/community/tip-tech/how-manage-certificates-and-package-applications-different-ubuntu-setups)">Manage certificates. </a>